 Day 4 - Passchendaele & Poperinghe

-The Third Battle of Ypres ended with the capture of Passchendaele and today we start at the Canadian memorial at Crest Farm before going into the village itself to see the memorial in the church.
-We then take time to visit the Flanders Fields Museum in Ypres and after lunch look at life behind the lines at Ypres in 1917, see Lijssenthoek Military Cemetery and its visitors' centre, before going to Talbot House in Poperinghe and its museum.
+The Third Battle of Ypres ended with the capture of Passchendaele and today we start at the Canadian Memorial at Crest Farm before going into the village itself to see the memorial in the church.
+We then take time to visit the In Flanders Fields Museum in Ypres and after lunch look at life behind the lines at Ypres in 1917, see Lijssenthoek Military Cemetery and its visitors' centre, before going to Talbot House in Poperinghe and its museum.
 We then look at the story of men ‘Shot at Dawn’ at the Death Cells, and at Brandhoek visit the grave of medical officer Noel Chavasse VC & Bar, also seeing his memorial.
 We end the day in Ypres for the Last Post Ceremony at the Menin Gate.

 Included meals: Breakfast